-- Apply online at www.massasoit.edu/admissions or submit a completed application form to the Admissions Office in Brockton, Canton, or Middleborough. - Submit documentation of high school graduation, GED/HiSET completion (transcript, diploma, DD214, or Ability to Benefit), or other state approved equivalency credential.
+- Apply online at www.massasoit.edu/admissions or submit a completed application form to Student Central in Brockton or the Enrollment Center in Canton. - Submit documentation of high school graduation, GED/ HiSET completion (transcript, diploma, DD214), or other state approved equivalency credential.
 Applicants may complete the self-certification statement if eligible.
-All foreign high school transcripts must be evaluated.

-• Submit all official college transcripts from any other institutions attended.
+All foreign high school transcripts must be evaluated. - Submit all official college transcripts from any other institutions attended.

-When the Admissions file is complete and the credentials have been evaluated, the Director of Admissions will notify the applicant in writing with his or her status.
+When the Admissions file is complete and the credentials have been evaluated, the Director of Admissions will notify the applicant in writing of their status.

-Upon acceptance to the College, students will take the College placement exams and attend the required orientation program.
+Upon acceptance to the College, all students are required to take the appropriate college placement examinations and attend a required new student orientation.